MiddleSchoolStudent/BotBrowser/profiles/README.md

 node encryptProfile.js
 ```

-I do not provide PrivateKey, please contact me if you need it:
+I do not provide PrivateKey, please contact me if the Profile has expired, please contact me and I will consider whether to provide you with the new Profile for your purposes:
 middleschoolstudent@mail.ru

+### Features

+#### Fingerprints covered

+- [x] bypass Incognito mode checks